-The Source Protection Committee (SPC) for the ABMV Source Protection Region reviewed the recent implementation results, noting that significant progress has been made since the SPPs came into effect in 2015.
-All of the policies in the source protection plan are implemented, in progress or require no further action.
-In addition, 100% of significant drinking water threats have been addressed.
-The SPC is pleased to see that these threats are being addressed, and that the objectives of the Clean Water Act are being achieved.
-The SPC feels confident in their assessment that implementation of the Source Protection Plans is 'progressing well / on target'.
+The Committee reviewed the implementation results for the ABMV Source Protection Region, noting the important progress made since the SPPs came into effect.
+All SPP policies are implemented or in progress.
+Threats to drinking water are being addressed, and the objectives of the CWA are being achieved.
+The SPC feels confident in their assessment that SPP implementation is 'progressing well / on target.'